 In compliance with the regulation of the Excise Department, the ethanol product sold to oil companies must undergo denaturation process, in which ethanol of at least 99.5 percent by volume is mixed with gasoline or gasohol of 0.5 percent by volume.
 The result is denatured ethanol that can be sold to oil companies according to Section 7 of Fuel Trade Act B.E.
 2543.
-The denatured ethanol purchased by the oil companies is then blended with gasoline at 10, 20 or 85 percent to become the Gasohol E10, E20 or E85.
+The oil merchant shall utilize the denatured ethanol for blending with gasoline in specific proportions to produce gasohol E10, E20, and E85, respectively.
 While most customers are responsible for the transportation of ethanol, in some cases the sellers are responsible for the transportation to the storages of a few other customers.
 Most of the sales are on credit term basis, and the customers are large oil companies with stable financial status.
 Therefore, there is no risk of customers not paying debt in the future.